portier/nginx-auth/README.md

 }
 ```

-This creates a 'named location' `@authcheck` that proxies to the nginx-auth
+This creates a 'named location' `@authcheck` that proxies to the
-`/check` route.
-(The default port of nginx-auth is 8081, but you can change
+portier-nginx-auth `/check` route.
+(The default port is 8081, but you can
-this with the `-listen` flag when you later start nginx-auth.)
+change this with the `-listen` flag when you later start portier-nginx-auth.)

 The `auth_request @authcheck` line is the most important.
 For every request,
 Nginx will now first send a 'subrequest' to `@authcheck`, to see if it should
 be blocked or not, before actually serving your site.
 This subrequest is
-handled in nginx-auth by checking cookies.
+handled in portier-nginx-auth by checking cookies.

 The extra `proxy_*` settings in `@authcheck` prevent Nginx from forwarding any
-request body to nginx-auth, because it doesn't care.
-Only headers are used to
+request body to portier-nginx-auth, because it doesn't care.
+Only headers are
-perform the check.
+used to perform the check.

 With this in place, your application is already protected, but will just show a
 dull white error page, and offer no way to login.